OmniLayer/spec/README.md

 The change will apply to the balance that has not yet been accepted with a purchase offer.
 The stored unit price must be updated using the updated Amount for sale and Amount of bitcoins desired.
 The Amount desired value can be discarded after the unit price is updated.
 The UI must indicate if the update was successful and how many coins were purchased before the update took effect.

 The amount reserved from the available balance for this address will be adjusted to reflect the new amount for sale.
+Note that the amount reserved as a result of the update is based on the available balance at the time of the update plus the existing sell offer amount not yet accepted at the time of the update.

 Say you decide you want to change an offer, e.g. the number of coins you are offering for sale, or change the asking price.
 Send the transaction with the new values and the values that are not changing and Action = 2 (Update) before the whole amount offered has been accepted.
 Note that while the portion of an offer which has been accepted cannot be changed, sending an update message still has an effect, in that it affects any coins which have not been accepted, and it affects accepted coins if the buyer fails to send payment.